 Ongoing support from the Wisconsin Council and chapters, in the form of generous financial contributions and letters of support, have been critically important in this effort.

 For more information on TU's WI Great Lakes Stream Restoration Program, contact program manager Laura MacFarland at firstname.lastname@example.org.
 Follow at https://www.facebook.com/TUGreatLakes/.

 A $500 college scholarship is still available to college student enrolled in environmental science or aquaculture fields.
 Scholarship is available to anyone who has completed first year of college and are continuing their education.
 This Scholarship is sponsored by the Don Wagner Family.
 Students may contact an officer or mail educational resume to Chapter address.

-The Chapter has been awarding a $500 college scholarship at UWSP for many years, We’ve set criteria for selection but have always given priority to students from the Oconto River Watershed Area (especially members).
+The Chapter’s Scholarship, now designated as the Don Wagner Memorial Scholarship has been awarding a $500 college scholarship at UWSP for many years, we’ve set criteria for selection but have always given priority to students from the Oconto River Watershed Area (especially members).
 Typically, we’ve looked for students that are in a fisheries program but have stretched that criteria to other environmental fields for “in area” students.
 We’ve asked that the scholarship be given to a Junior or Senior thinking that it is a more critical time in their college career and a time when money may be tighter.
 We also believe that a student that has achieved this class ranking is more apt to graduate and start to work in his field of endeavor.
-Students interested in applying for this scholarship should mail an educational resume to Oconto River Trout Unlimited, 5473 Cardinal Road, Gillett, WI 54124.
+Students interested in applying for this scholarship should mail an educational resume to Oconto River Trout Unlimited, P.O.
+Box 252, Gillett, WI 54124.